Bar and Court Admissions

 - Kljajic et al. v.
 Whirlpool (N.D.
 Ill.
 2017) - Defeated class certification amid allegations that 2,000,000 Whirlpool-made ovens were prone to overheat.
 WTO attorneys disqualified the plaintiffs' expert witness and successfully argued that the claims were overly broad and the plaintiffs' purported theories for failure were too many to achieve certification.

-- Served as the first-chair litigator on behalf of a Fortune 100 company against a former dealer and obtained an arbitration award including the full principal amount claimed plus attorneys' fees and costs.
+- Served as the first-chair litigator for a Fortune 100 company against a former dealer and obtained an arbitration award including the full principal amount claimed plus attorneys' fees and costs.

 - Hise, et al. v.
 SSC Submaster Holdings (D. Colo.
 2012) - Developed a successful legal challenge to class action claims brought under the Colorado Consumer Protection Act against a national nursing home chain and its affiliated companies and obtained a complete dismissal of all consumer protection claims brought by the proposed class.